SlyEchidna/ticket-service-walmart/README.md

 ## How to build with Maven
 1. Download the project files to your computer.
 2. Shift + Right Click on the folder containing the pom.xml file.
-3. Click on "Open command window here"
+3. Click on "Open command window here".
 4. Type the following command to build the project.
 ```
     mvn package
 ```
-5. Type the following command run the project tests
+5. Type the following command to run the project tests.
 ```
     mvn test
 ```